microsoft/minecraft-scripting-samples/ts-starter/README.md

     spawnCountdown = 2;
     cottaX = -1;
     overworld.runCommandAsync("scoreboard players set @p score " + score);
-    world.say("You broke the terracotta!
+    world.sendMessage("You broke the terracotta!
 Creating new terracotta in a few seconds.");
     cottaZ = -1;
   }
 }